 Women Police officers have complained of sexual harassment by their male bosses.
-Some have been denied promotions or deployment when they refuse to comply with the sexual advances while others have been assigned physically demanding tasks when they are pr
+Some have been denied promotions or deployment when they refuse to comply with the sexual advances while others have been assigned physically demanding tasks when they are pregnant.

 It is commendable that the Inspector General of Police, Maj Gen Kale Kayihura, has given the women officersâ€™ opportunity to speak out.
 It is also commendable that the women did not shy away from unmasking the huge cancer of sexual harassment that still dogs many workplaces in Uganda.

 The challenge, though, is that since the women officers spoke out in public, this could invite even more subtle marginalisation for them.
 Kayihura will have to put in place urgent measures to protect the already victimised women.

 The Constitution provides for gender balance and fair representation of marginalised groups and the right to development and recognition of the role of women in society.
 Article 33 specifically states that:

 - Women shall be accorded full and equal dignity of the person with men

 - The State shall provide the facilities and opportunities necessary to enhance the welfare of women to enable them realise their full potential and advancement.